 ENGL 370 - Carving out a Nation: Canadian Literature Pre- 1970

 From its rural and colonial past to its increasingly urban and multicultural present, Canada's emerging and evolving sense of national identity has been reflected in its literature.
-Through reading of representative Canadian prose and poetry, this course traces this literary history including critical, cultural, and regional influences on our national literature before 1970.
+Students will experience this literary history through representative poetry and prose in English, examining critical, cultural, and regional influences prior to 1970.

 ENGL 371 - Mapping our Mental Geography: Canadian Literature Post- 1970

 Tracing our literary landscape reveals that contemporary Canada is constantly changing.
-Through a diversity of voices in poetry and prose, this course explores our shifting national and regional identities from the contemporary (post-1970) period forward by investigating questions of literary, historical, and cultural significance.
+Through voices in poetry and prose in English, this course explores our shifting national and regional identities from the contemporary (post-1970) period forward by investigating literary questions of historical and cultural significance.